alexeibex/alexeibex.github.io/Contracts.md

 </details>

+- **Class Discussion**
+- Consideration: π to buy property and ∆ to sell property
+  - π is conditional based on **satisfactory** lease obtained
+  - ∆ no consideration and lacked mutality of obliation.
+  - A promise to sell along with a promise to buy forms a contract under the conditions.
+    - Problem arises when one party does not perform under the duties of the contract.
+  - ∆ argues that the satisfaction clause (satifactory leases) makes the mutuality agreement of the π illusory. π can pull out of deal and has no obligation.
+Invalid promise if they can choose to do or not do the obligation.
+  - Court held that satisfaction clause was performed in "good faith"

 #### Satisfaction Clauses
 - Promise with condition that promisor is "**satisfied**"
 - Good faith obligation means that your decision about whether you are satisfied must be reasonable or honest.